International Relations ,BS

 Conflict, Foreign Policy, Human Rights, Intelligence, Peace, Policy Analysis, Security, Trade, diplomacy, statistics

 Do you want to change the world for the better?
-Learn about security, intelligence, diplomacy and international trade, law, and institutions from faculty experts and policy practitioners.
-Develop analytic and quantitative skills to provide data-driven solutions to global challenges and enact meaningful change in the public, nonprofit and private sectors.
+Learn about security, intelligence, diplomacy, and international trade, law and institutions from faculty experts and policy practitioners.
+You'll develop analytic and quantitative skills to provide data-driven solutions to global challenges and enact meaningful change in the public, nonprofit and private sectors.

 In a globalized world with increasing political, economic, demographic and climatic challenges, studies in international relations are all the more prized by the public and private sectors.

-Students in the BS program in international relations develop analytic and quantitative skill sets and mastery of forward-thinking content areas through rigorous curriculum, unique internships and research.
+Students in the Bachelor of Science program in international relations develop analytic and quantitative skill sets and mastery of forward-thinking content areas through rigorous curriculum, distinct internships and research.
 Students gain valuable practical knowledge about national security, cybersecurity, AI-intelligence strategies, conflict processes, diplomacy, international trade, and both international organizations and countries across the globe.

 General university admission requirements: